sting-ioc/sting/docs/dagger.md

   application is initializing.

 * Sting supports the {@link: sting.Typed @Typed} annotation to control the types published by a component.
-The same capability is present within dagger but it that the bindings are declared using a `@dagger.Module` annotated type which is significantly more verbose.
+The same capability is present within dagger but this capability requires that the bindings are declared using a `@dagger.Module` annotated type which is significantly more verbose.

 * Stings supports publishing and consuming package-access components, even when the package-access component is in a different package from the injector.